raphaelhanneken/apple-juice/README.md

 ![Apple Juice Today Widget Expanded](screenshot_today_all.png)

 ### Ok, but how accurate is it? ###
 Probably as accurate as it gets.
-The information come directly from OS X’s IO registry and are updated constantly.
-Although the estimated remaining time differs from time to time in comparison to Apple’s battery gauge (for about +/- 15mins.).
-I guess Apple uses another algorithm for calculating the remaining time, but I can’t tell which is more accurate.
-At least it’s still an *estimated* time.
+The information come directly from macOS’s IO registry and are updated constantly.

 ## How do I install it? ##
 You have two options: